LIMB LENGTHENING SURGERY

 The advantages listed below are cited by patients who have limb lengthening surgery:

-• Height proportion.
+- Height proportion.

-• Balanced gait and walk.
+- Balanced gait and walk.

-• Psychological impact.
+- Psychological impact.

-• Physical impact.
+- Physical impact.

-Are there Risks Connected to Limb Lengthening Surgery?
+Are There Risks Connected to Limb Lengthening Surgery?

 There are some very real dangers.
-Patients who have their limbs lengthened run the danger of developing arthritis, joint contracture, muscle damage, and dislocations.
+Patients who have their limbs lengthened run the risk of developing arthritis, joint contracture, muscle damage, and dislocations.
 While they are evaluating their alternatives, we make sure that our patients are aware of this.
 We can avoid, or at least significantly reduce, the difficulties that are inherent in lengthening operations by keeping an eye on the lengthening process and modifying it as necessary.

 What Effects Does Limb Lengthening Surgery Have Over the Long Term?